Appalachian State University Academy at Middle Fork

 VIII.
 Excessive Absences, Tardies, and Skipping class

-2. When cumulative:
+- When cumulative:

-2. Six Unexcused Days, Second Notice, Compulsory Attendance Law.
-If a student in grades K through 5 who is subject to the Compulsory Attendance law has been absent without an acceptable excuse for six (6) cumulative school days during the school year, the Principal shall notify the student's parent, in writing, of the student's excessive number of unexcused absences or tardies, and that the student and the parent may be prosecuted under the Compulsory Attendance Law (N.C.G.S. § 115C-378) if the absences or tardies cannot be justified.
+- Six Unexcused Days, Second Notice, Compulsory Attendance Law.
+If a student in grades K through 5 who is subject to the Compulsory Attendance law has been absent without an acceptable excuse for six (6) cumulative school days during the school year, the Principal shall notify the student's parent/guardian, in writing, of the student's excessive number of unexcused absences or tardies, and that the student and the parent/guardian may be prosecuted under the Compulsory Attendance Law (N.C.G.S. § 115C-378) if the absences or tardies cannot be justified.
 See also N.C.G.S. § 116-239.8(b)(5).
-If the student is less than seven (7) years of age, the notice shall inform the parent of the option to withdraw the student from school in order to avoid prosecution.
+If the student is less than seven (7) years of age, the notice shall inform the parent/guardian of the option to withdraw the student from school in order to avoid prosecution.
 However, withdrawing the student may result in the student being required to repeat the grade.
 A copy of this notice shall be sent to the school's social worker.

-3. Ten Day Notice and Action, Compulsory Attendance Law.
+- Ten Day Notice and Action, Compulsory Attendance Law.
 If a student between the ages of five (5) and sixteen (16) accumulates ten (10) unexcused absences in a school year, the Principal shall:

-2. Review the report or investigation of the social worker prepared under the provisions of N.C.G.S. §115C-381.
+- Review the report or investigation of the social worker prepared under the provisions of N.C.G.S. §115C-381.

 IX.
 Make-up Work